Should you focus on high reps low weight, or low reps high weight?

 Do Muscle Fibers Respond Differently To Different Rep Ranges?

-It is believed that type 1 aka slow twitch muscle fibers respond better to high rep low weight training.
+It is believed that type 1 aka slow twitch muscle fibers responds better to high rep low weight training.
 On the other hand type II fast twitch fibers respond better to low rep high weight training.

 The bottom line?